bhgames/cachely/README.md

 caveat.
 I'll be fixing them in the future and we'll be one caveat shorter.

 CAVEAT 3: Do not use Cachely if you are altering arguments that you pass into the method.
 Cachely isn't running the method if it has a response already stored, so obviously your argument will remain unchanged.
 I guess I could add support for this in the future, but this is a bit of a complex, nuanced addition and I'd rather not worry about it now.

+CAVEAT 4: Do not use on functions that return ActiveRecord::Relation objects, or use them as arguments.
+They can't be instantiated normally and I haven't added support for them yet.
+I have added two tests for them, and they still fail.
+So if you can write a fix, and it passes these tests, go for it!

 ## Installation

 Add this line to your application's Gemfile: